Books for Bicycle Tinkerers and Armchair Mechanics

 well written and well reasoned.

-is the latest in a series of annual guides published by the folks
+2001 is the latest in a series of annual guides published

 at Bike Culture Quarterly.
 It's filled with interesting bicycles and